laurasiviero/UselessApp/README.md

 Description:
   - useless but hopefully beautiful;
-  - app that changes its color and themes;
+  - app that changes its colors and themes;
   - Tool for Maya;

 *************************************************************************